 Matt’s recent caseload includes:

-- Rail for London v Urban Edge Group Ltd: claim to rectify an agreement settling compensation claim in respect of land CPO’d for the East London Line Extension.
+- Rail for London v Urban Edge Group.
+Claim in Business and Property Courts (Ch D) to rectify agreement settling compensation claim in respect of land CPO’d for the East London Line Extension.
+Claim settled on basis that agreement rectified.

 - Received Wisdom02 May 2023